-Theories of Developmental Stages - STAGES OF DEVELOPMENT
+Theories of Developmental Stages

 The various stages developmental psychologists theorize people go through as they develop from early life into childhood and beyond.

 Developmental psychologists, by and large, study the way humans develop from an embryo into a full grown adult, focusing mainly on the factors that contribute to intelligence, personality, morality, and lifestyle.
 Of special interest are the effects certain stimuli have on the development of humans.
 For instance, does genetics pre-program a person to be introverted, or is that personality trait the result of specific life events that caused him or her to retreat inward?
 Or, did intense study of music from an early age make someone a gifted musician, or is that something their genes had pre-programmed from the moment of conception?

 Over the past hundred years or so, several prominent psychologists and psychiatrists have devised various theories seeking to quantify the developmental stages humans pass through, and in doing so, have sought to map out this difficult process.
 One of the more

 "Trust versus mistrust" from birth to 18 months

 "Autonomy versus shame" from one-and-a-half to three years